 In Bulgaria, there is a local New Year’s Eve tradition called Survakane, whereby on the morning of January the 1st people are encouraged to hit themselves on the back with braided and decorated cornel cherry branches (called Surwatschki).
 This act ensures that the individual enjoys good health and a long life ahead.
 Entrepreneurial children across Bulgaria go from house to house cheekily offering to hit the occupants on the backs for them, and in return, they are rewarded with small cakes, nuts, dried fruits, and other small gifts.

 How can you wish someone a “Happy New Year” in Bulgarian?

-In Spain on New Year’s Eve, the locals fancy a bit of a challenge when they celebrate!
-The Spanish tradition is that once midnight arrives, you’ve got to eat 12 grapes (each eaten with every strike of the clock).
+In Spain, the locals fancy a bit of a challenge when they celebrate!
+Spanish tradition dictates that once midnight arrives, you’ve got to eat 12 grapes (each eaten with every strike of the clock).
 When eating each grape, people are also encouraged to make a wish for the new year ahead.
-If you find yourself in Spain on New Year’s Eve and you don’t have any grapes at hand, don’t panic — you can easily find grapes on sale in all tourist shops and pubs in every town and city in the run-up to midnight.
+If you find yourself in Spain on New Year’s Eve and you don’t have any grapes on hand, don’t panic — you can easily find grapes on sale in all tourist shops and pubs in every town and city in the run-up to midnight.
 Handily, these grapes even come in packs of 12!